dfgrisales5078/SoftwareEngineeringInternshipDatabase/README.md

 # Python application used to connect SQLite database using sqlite3 and PySimpleGUI libraries

-## Application allows Software Engineering students to search for internships on the database, and insert internships into the database as well.
+## The Application allows Software Engineering students to search for internships on the database, and insert internships into the database as well.

 ### GUI Displaying all internships on database
 ![](DisplayInternshipsGUI.png)